+Official transfer credit review is conducted by authorized staff within the Enrollment and Student Records office (Registrar's office).
 Students wishing to transfer courses into NSCC from another academic institution are advised to review the criteria, policy and procedure for obtaining approval of transfer credit posted on the Registrar's office web page

-OTA courses are offered during the day only - students must be able to commit to a day-time schedule
+DAY PROGRAM: All options of study within the OTA Program are day programs.
+OTA courses are offered during the day only - students must be able to commit to a day-time schedule.